-In most instances, candidates should have a Masters degree, completed at a level which indicates potential for research, or evidence of research training and/or experience of research.
-It is also likely that applicants will have considerable experience in their field.
-Those without such qualifications are nonetheless encouraged to discuss making an application for the programme.
+Candidates should have a master's degree completed at a level which indicates potential for research, or evidence of research training and/or experience of research.

 Months of entry

 The programme is aimed primarily at home students already engaged in education, training or professional development in the UK.
 This does not preclude international students applying for the programme, but is expected that participants will be employed in the UK and must be able to pursue a part-time student registration.

 By undertaking an EdD at the Manchester Institute of Education you will be joining an internationally renowned research community.
 The EdD programme prepares you to conduct high quality research on aspects of your own professional role or professional culture.
 Providing experienced professionals with an opportunity to pursue doctoral level studies, the EdD programme is also relevant to personal and professional interests and needs.
 An EdD is equivalent to a PhD in relation to standards and workload.
 Specially, the programme aims to: